MikkoVihtakari/PlotSvalbard/README.md

 and [**ggOceanPlots**](https://github.com/MikkoVihtakari/ggOceanPlots)
 (other plots).
 Please primarily use those packages.
-If you cannot find a particular function from the maintained packages, please send open an issue here.
+If you cannot find a particular function from the maintained packages, please open an issue here.
 Support for keeping PlotSvalbard running on new versions of R is still maintained as long as there is support for the sp/rgdal/raster packages.
 Please send bug-reports to the maintainer if you encounter difficulties with PlotSvalbard.
 Bug reports